2017 24 Hours of Daytona: Morning to afternoon

 In the 21st hour, Chris Cumming caused the 16th caution when he spun the No. 8 Starworks PC car into the inside barrier leaving the first corner and retired.
 A 17th caution was issued when Trent Hindman spun the No. 26 BAR1 car on cold tires during his out-lap entering the first turn.
-He crashed into the tire wall, and continued by reversing.
+He crashed into the tire wall and continued by reversing.
 Hanley's DragonSpeed Oreca lost most of its rear bodywork in the Bus Stop chicane, triggering the 18th caution.
 Bird moved Scuderia Corsa's Ferrari to the GTD lead before its engine failed at the inside exit of turn six, prompting a 19th caution.
 The Ferrari's retirement gave Gounon's Land Audi the class lead.
 Michael Christensen's No. 28 Alegra Porsche joined the battle in GTD, led by Riley's No. 33 Mercedes of Bleekemolen from Lally's No. 93 MSR Acura.
-Ricky Taylor's WTR and Mustang Sampling's Albuquerque dueled for the overall lead and Hand moved the No. 66 Ford back to first in GTLM.
+Ricky Taylor's WTR and Mustang Sampling's Albuquerque dueled for the overall lead, and Hand moved the No. 66 Ford back to first in GTLM.

 A 20th caution was triggered after the radiator duct on Lally's No. 93 MSR Acura detached from the hood and landed on the circuit, overheating the gearbox and forcing it into the pit lane.
-Ricky Taylor and Albquerque continued to battle for the win when racing resumed, and García's No. 3 Corvette took the lead in GTLM after a pit-stop cycle before losing out to Müller's No. 66 Ford and Calado's Risi Ferrari.
+Ricky Taylor and Albuquerque continued to battle for the win when racing resumed, and García's No. 3 Corvette took the lead in GTLM after a pit-stop cycle before losing out to Müller's No. 66 Ford and Calado's Risi Ferrari.
 Riley's No. 33 Mercedes led the GTD before it was passed by De Phillipi's Land Audi and Christensen's Alegra Porsche due to poor grip.
 The 21st (and final) caution was needed when Lally stopped the No. 93 MSR Acura on the infield grass near the entrance of turn five due to a loss of power and needed recovering.
 When racing continued, Ricky Taylor was second and unsuccessfully tried to pass Albuquerque on the outside at the first infield hairpin.
 He tried again while braking into turn one; the WTR Cadillac's right front hit the Mustang Sampling car's left rear, moving Taylor to the lead and making Albuquerque spin.
-Race control investigated the collision, but took no action against Taylor.
+Race control investigated the collision but took no action against Taylor.